 Once in place, the legislation will mean big changes to pay transparency and gender pay gap reporting practices for most EU employers.

-- Pay transparency for existing employees: compensation philosophy, pay practices, employee communication
+- Pay transparency for existing employees

-- Pay transparency for job applicants: new hire salary ranges, job descriptions, interview guides
+- Pay transparency for job applicants

 The central focus of the EU Pay Transparency Directive is to close the gender pay gap by increasing pay transparency – shining a light on cases and causes of pay discrimination (i.e. unjustified differences in pay for employees performing equal work or work of equal value) and pushing employers to address those causes.